top of page

 A brightly colored Yellow Warbler visits our mealworm feeder plate in early Spring.

 I’ve spoken to many people that see yellow birds on their bird feeders and assume they are either American Goldfinches or someone had a pet parakeet that escaped.
-While not impossible, it is pretty unlikely a parakeet would show up at your feeders.
+While it's certainly not impossible, it is pretty unlikely that a parakeet would show up at your feeders.

 An adult male American Goldfinch loves to eat Safflower on a Tube Feeder from Wild Birds Unlimited.